kyma-project/kyma/docs/kyma/docs/036-inst-xip.io-domain.md

   >**NOTE:** In that scenario application connector is not working

 ### Manual allocation of IP addresses
-Get a public IP addresses for the load balancer of the GKE cluster to which you deploy Kyma and for the load balancer of the application connector nginx.
+Get public IP addresses for the load balancer of the GKE cluster to which you deploy Kyma and for the load balancer of the application connector nginx.

   - Export the `PUBLIC_IP_ADDRESS_NAME` and the `APP_CONNECTOR_IP_ADDRESS_NAME` environment variables.
 This defines names of reserved public IP addresses in your GCP project.
 Run:
     ```